What If You Owe a Lot to Canada Revenue Agency?

 So you must treat tax debt seriously, and promptly.
 If you put it off, it’ll get bigger, and the Canada Revenue Agency may take steps that really disrupt your life.

-  First: verify what you owe
+Second: verify what you owe

 Start by knowing what you really owe.
 Your solution must be based on your real situation, or it will probably collapse.

 - Make sure you have submitted all your outstanding tax returns.
 CRA will insist on this anyway, and you need to show that you are acting in good faith.